decentraland/documentation/content/creator/_index.md

 Decentraland scenes are made up of 3D models.

-- Chose from the wide catalog of default assets in both the Web Editor and the Desktop Editor.
+- Chose from the wide catalog of default assets in the Scene Editor.
 These are ready to go and optimized for using in Decentraland

   <img src="/images/intro/items.png" width="600" />

 - Craft your own 3D models using Blender or your preferred 3D tools.
-Then import them into either the the Web Editor or the Desktop Editor.
+Then import them into the Scene Editor.

   <img src="/images/intro/blender.png" width="600" />